HackIllinois/api/documentation/docs/reference/services/Event.md

 Returns a status, the user's new points, and the user's total points.

-Valid values for `status` are `Success`, `InvalidEventId`, `ExpiredOrProspective`, `AlreadyCheckedIn`.
+Valid values for `status` are `Success`, `InvalidEventId`, `BadUserToken`, `AlreadyCheckedIn`.

 !!! warning
-	Please be aware that `ExpiredOrProspective` will be returned if the user token is invalid, expired, or malformed.
+	Please be aware that `BadUserToken` will be returned if the user token is **invalid, expired, or malformed**.

-	Handle accordingly.
+	If you get this status, the staff should see a message like `Bad user token.
+Try asking the attendee to refresh their qr code.`
-	Also, note that `InvalidCode` is used for normal checkin, but staff checkin has `InvalidEventId`.
+	To do this, the attendee will need to request `GET /user/qr/` again.

 !!! note
 	When `status != Success`, the `newPoints` and `totalPoints` fields will equal `-1` and should be ignored.